Policy Development and Administration

 Delegation of Policy Making Authority:

-The council of trustees or one of its committees acting under authority delegated by the council shall vote on policies pursuant to authority delegated by law.
+The council of trustees or one of its committees acting under authority delegated by the council shall review and provide input on policies.

 Pursuant to Act 188 of 1982, the enabling legislation of the Pennsylvania State System of Higher Education, the President of the University is vested with the power and duty to develop and implement policies and procedures for the administration of the institution.